wesleycamargo/azure-docs.pt-br/includes/white-papers.md

 <tr>

 <td style="width: 200px;">
- [Práticas de segurança recomendadas no desenvolvimento de aplicativos do Azure][]
+ [Práticas de segurança recomendadas no desenvolvimento de aplicativos do Azure][Práticas de segurança recomendadas no desenvolvimento de aplicativos do Azure]

 </td>